alexjc/neural-enhance/README.rst

 The easiest way to get up-and-running is to `install Docker <https://www.docker.com/>`_.
 Then, you should be able to download and run the pre-built image using the ``docker`` command line tool.
 Find out more about the ``alexjc/neural-enhance`` image on its `Docker Hub <https://hub.docker.com/r/alexjc/neural-enhance/>`_ page.

-Here's the simplest way you can call the script using ``docker``, assuming you're familiar with using ``-v` to mount folders you can use this directly to specify files to enhance:
+Here's the simplest way you can call the script using ``docker``, assuming you're familiar with using ``-v`` argument to mount folders you can use this directly to specify files to enhance:

 .. code:: bash